 If you decide to enroll in a free community college program, make sure you have a plan.
 Know which university you want to transfer to, what you want to major in, and what classes you need to transfer successfully.
 Having clear goals at the outset will greatly improve your chances of actually earning your degree.

 Concurrent Enrollment Programs

 Like free tuition programs, concurrent enrollment programs are growing in popularity.
-Under these programs, high school students take community college classes and earn both high school and college credit.
+Under these programs, high school students take community college classes, often for free, and earn both high school and college credit.

 Credits earned under concurrent enrollment programs can be transferred to a university after a student graduates high school.
-Many students earn enough credits to cut a full year off of the time needed to earn their degrees.
-That could potentially save them tens of thousands of dollars in tuition and fees.
+Many students earn enough credits to cut a full year off of the time needed to earn their degrees, potentially saving tens of thousands of dollars.

 Before I end this post on the pros and cons of community college, I want to say: I think community colleges are great!
 These colleges play vital roles within their local communities.

 Community college is a terrific option for lots of students: those who aren’t academically ready for university, those who want specific job training, or those who are returning to school after many years away from formal education.

 But for well-prepared students just finishing high school?
 I truly believe they’re better off going straight to a four-year college or university in most cases.

 Until next time, best wishes and keep learning,